benduong2001/benduong2001.github.io/index.md

 [Resume](BensonDuongLtxResumeV13tqh.pdf)

-These are some of the projects I've worked on indepedently or collaborated in.
+These are some of the projects I've worked on independently or collaborated in.
 Some are school projects, and due to policy, might sometimes have privated github repo's, but nonetheless I can still provide descriptions of the techniques used.

 # Data Science Project Portfolio